Frequently Asked Questions

 A: The FlexLinker is a small polypeptide to which dyes are covalently conjugated that can label unconjugated primary antibodies.

-The FlexQuencher is an Fc-containing fragment that neutralizes the excess FlexLinker.
+The FlexQuencher is a recombinant IgG or Fc fragment that neutralizes the excess FlexLinker.

 The FlexBuffer is a PBS-based buffer.